youravgjoe21/UIVAST-Sat-Comm-GroundStation/README.md

 Run the command below to get the required dependencies.
 `pip install dash dash_bootstrap_components psycopg` Clone the repository into a folder of your choice.
+You will need an instance of PostgreSQL running on your system, installation instructions can be found on their site.
+Update the DSN in DatabaseManager with the login credentials of the database, or use the credentials already in there when setting up PostgreSQL.

 ## How to use
 Run `main.py` to start the program.
 You can access the web interface at [127.0.0.1:8050](127.0.0.1:8050)